mkyung/Membership-boilerplate/README.md

-# About Membership
+# About Membership-boilerplate

-Membership is a simple boilerplate member registration/login system built with Koa and MongoDB.
-This repository is isolated in Docker containers.
+This is a simple boilerplate for membership registration/login, built with Koa, MongoDB (Mongoose) and Passport (Koa-passport).
+This repository is run inside a Docker container.
 See the instructions for installation details.

 ## Instructions

-### Prerequsites
+### Prerequisites

  - Docker with docker-compose